LeiRoF/M2-Internship/docs/Diary.md

 > PS: To implement this, I need to know $\epsilon_\nu$ and $\kappa_\nu$.
 In our model, $n_1$ and $n_2$ will only depend of the temperature $T=10K$.
 Our profile line will be a gaussian centered in the frequency $\nu_0$ (proper to the molecule) and with a width $\Delta\nu$ that we will arbitrarily define.
 We will also consider that the emission coefficient is constant in the medium, so I just have to find the Einstein coefficient and the spectral line of the $CO$ and $N_2$ molecules.

+---

+- Continuing to follow the Fidle lectures